 Arguably, in its simplest form, RGGI's program review is a monitoring and adjustment process that provides a vehicle for program administrators and stakeholders to assess how a program is working and consider revisions if warranted.
 However, on the basis of anecdotal evidence, to characterize the program review as in this narrow manner would be an incomplete characterization.
-According to Professor Leigh Raymond, director of the Purdue University Center for the Environment:
+According to an academic expert: